bucko909/erlcapnp/README.md

 Time for {name,bench_ecapnp_union_group_encode}: 0.639239s (63.9239us * 10000)
 ```

-`erlcapnp` suffer a bit when encoding unions, lists and groups (first test is a group and a list in a union, second just a list in a union, third is just unions). `ecapnp` also suffers though, getting a slowdown of 72 times on the list-in-union and 81 times on the simpler union test.
+`erlcapnp` suffers a bit when encoding unions and lists (first test is a group and a list in a union, second just a list in a union, third is just unions). `ecapnp` also suffers though, getting a slowdown of 72 times on the list-in-union and 81 times on the simpler union test.
 I was unable to get setting of the anonymous union to a deep type to work in `ecapnp`.

 ## Types